Why Combat Sports Cross-Training Is No Longer Optional in 2026

 The Brain Health Argument Nobody Talks About

 Chronic head trauma remains a serious problem in boxing.
-Recent reviews estimate chronic traumatic encephalopathy affects a significant minority of retired boxers, with concussion and sub-concussive exposure as central mechanisms.
+Recent reviews estimate that chronic traumatic encephalopathy affects a significant minority of retired boxers, with concussion and sub-concussive exposure as central mechanisms.

 Combat sports cross-training isn’t just about winning fights.
 It’s about having a brain that works when the fighting stops.